Poongatru Thirumbuma

-Poongatru Thirumbuma is a 2025 Indian Tamil-language Psychological thriller drama television series starring Shobanaa Uthaman and Sameer Ahamathu in lead role.
+Poongatru Thirumbuma is a 2025 Indian Tamil-language Psychological thriller drama television series starring Shobanaa Uthaman and Sameer Ahamathu in lead roles.
 It is produced by Pradeep Narayanan under the banner of Nexon Studios.
+The show premiered on Star Vijay on 28 April 2025 and ended with 183 episodes on 3 January 2026 and is also available on the digital platform JioHotstar.